-The thing that drives someone to create a website is ambiguous, there are a million different reasons.
+The thing that drives someone to create a website with domain extensions like the .AI domain or maybe a .IO domain is ambiguous, there are a million different reasons.
 No matter what brought you here searching for the right hosting plan for your needs, something we can all relate to is having an idea inspired by a passion.

 You are empowered from the moment you decide to release your own website and need to make important decisions regarding how your website will look and operate.
 Having your own website opens the door for the opportunity to do more than you are limited to when you establish your online presence through a 3rd party social media platform.
 With a website, you can collect customer information, track user behavior, and send newsletters from a custom email address.

 Building a website doesn’t have to be difficult, most users will be able to get by without even having to learn about DNS settings and zone records.
 No one expects you to master a complex topic you’re completely new to before you take the leap, but it will save you from making an unnecessary hosting mistake if you understand the basic fundamentals of hosting and DNS.

 3 Steps to Avoid the Top Hosting Mistake